-(Astro)Physics 343 Lecture # 9: telescopes; interferometry
+Physics 343 Lecture # 9: telescopes; interferometry

 This week's schedule

-Monday - Thursday: ad hoc office hours for lab # 4 (Baker for sections A, B, F; Naudus for C, D, E)
+Monday - Wednesday: on call office hours for lab # 4 (Baker for sections A, C; Deshpande for B, D, E, F, G)

-Monday + Thursday: regular office hours
+Thursday + Friday: regular office hours

 Lab # 4 due next Monday.

-Still waiting for responses from three people re trip.
+Still waiting for responses from two people re trip.
+Section B: conflicts with an astro thesis defense, so Amruta will likely be available starting at 11:00 only.
 Why do we need telescopes?